 In a recent article where I explored five challenges of English-Spanish legal translation I spoke of the lack of conceptual equivalence as the main reason why legal translation is such a difficult job.
 Today, I would like to illustrate non-equivalence with eight Spanish concepts related to wills and succession, as this is an area of the law which greatly differs between English and Spanish.

 - ‘English’ refers to concepts, language, texts, etc. from England and Wales only, as opposed to other jurisdictions where they may exist or apply.

-Unlike in England and Wales, in Spain’s derecho común there’s no such thing as testamentary freedom.
-The Spanish Civil Code doesn’t allow the free disposal of assets.
+Unlike in England and Wales, in Spain’s derecho común there is no such thing as testamentary freedom.
+The Spanish Civil Code does not allow the free disposal of assets.
 It establishes a series of forced heirship (sucesión forzosa) rules according to which certain relatives qualify as forced heirs (herederos forzosos) and are entitled to a certain share of a deceased’s estate.

 The mejora or tercio de mejora refers to one third of an estate which can be unevenly distributed among some or all heirs, or allocated to only one of them.
 It could be translated as the ‘heirs’ additional discretionary share’.
 The combined compulsory (legítima estricta) and discretionary (mejora) share is called legítima larga.

 Tercio de libre disposición